-Shocking evidence of sheep being punched, stomped on and thrown inside Australian shearing sheds has been met with condemnation by the wool industry.
-But footage of wounded sheep being roughly sewn up without pain relief has exposed something even more disturbing: a cruel standard practice that MUST be stopped.
+Beyond the shocking evidence of sheep being punched, stomped on and thrown inside Australian shearing sheds, footage of wounded sheep being roughly sewn up without pain relief exposed something even more disturbing — a cruel standard practice that MUST be stopped.

-The investigation conducted by PETA in 19 shearing sheds across the country revealed some shocking abuses including sheep being kicked, stomped on, punched, struck with shears and thrown.
-Footage shows one animal being beaten over the head with a hammer.
+Past investigations conducted by PETA in shearing sheds across the country revealed the shocking abuse of Australian sheep, including sheep being kicked, stomped on, punched, struck with shears and thrown.

-But perhaps more damning were the images of distressed sheep with gaping cuts having their wounds roughly sewn up ... without any pain relief.
-Australians will be appalled to learn that this equally abusive practice is considered acceptable by industry standards.
+But perhaps more damning were the images of distressed sheep with gaping cuts having their wounds roughly sewn up… without any pain relief.
+Caring people across the nation, and the globe, were appalled to learn that this equally abusive practice was considered acceptable by industry standards – and it continues today.

-Read enough?
-Please send an urgent, polite message to the Australian wool industry urging them to make pain relief mandatory in all Australian shearing sheds.
+Please send an urgent, polite message to the Australian wool industry calling on them to introduce a compulsory training and accreditation scheme for anyone carrying out surgical procedures on sheep, and to make pain relief mandatory for invasive procedures performed on sheep Australia-wide.